6th - 8th Grades

 Seventh grade English is a continuation of the skills and practices students have learned in their sixth grade English classes.
 Grammar, usage, and mechanics are the focus with a concentration on the sentence and its parts, nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, interjections, verbals, sentence structure, subject-verb agreement, capitalization, and punctuation.
 Understanding and usage of the English language is further demonstrated through the Six-Trait writing model.
 Students employ these skills and practices of grammar and writing in a variety of compositions including expository, narrative, persuasive, and informative pieces.

 In the sixth grade, students will grow as writers through the employment of the Six-Trait writing model.
 They will write a variety of compositions ranging from the creative to the informational and will employ and enrich their vocabulary with the help of the Wordly Wise curriculum.
-Students will develop a firm command of sentence structure, and will employ knowledge of language and its conventions when writing, speaking, reading, and listening.
+Students will develop a firm command of sentence structure with the study of mentor sentences derived from novels read as a class.
+The study of grammar and writing with mentor sentences helps students to observe best practice and to practice mimicking it.
+Throughout the year, students will review identification and usage of all parts of speech.
+Students will employ knowledge of language and its conventions when writing, speaking, reading, and listening.

 Students in eighth grade literature read from many genres, with an emphasis on classic works such as Harper Lee’s powerful To Kill a Mockingbird and Shakespeare’s timeless Romeo and Juliet.
 Comprehension, critical thinking, vocabulary development, and writing and speaking expertise are developed through the study of a broad spectrum of literary works.